genicam/harvesters/README.rst

     :alt: Open file
     :scale: 40 %

 This button is used to select a GenTL Producer file to load.
-The shortcut key is ``Ctrl/Command+o``.
+The shortcut key is ``Ctrl+o``.

 ==========================
 Updating GenTL information